tidymodels/tidymodels.org-legacy/content/learn/work/nested-resampling/index.markdown

 # Nested resampling

 To get started, the types of resampling methods need to be specified.
 This isn't a large data set, so 5 repeats of 10-fold cross validation will be used as the _outer_ resampling method for generating the estimate of overall performance.
 To tune the model, it would be good to have precise estimates for each of the values of the tuning parameter so let's use 25 iterations of the bootstrap.
 This means that there will eventually be `5 * 10 * 25 = 1250` models that are fit to the data _per tuning parameter_.
-These will be discarded once the performance of the model has been quantified.
+These models will be discarded once the performance of the model has been quantified.

 To create the tibble with the resampling specifications: